All posts by DerekB

 Source: Unknown

-Comments: This drawing also shows the aircraft A20-10 following its cowling changes but lists this as a CA-1, which is a little confusing.
-The drawings were published at 1:50 scale.
+Comments: This drawing also shows the aircraft A20-10 following its cowling changes, so it is not representative of a CA-1 from the factory.
+The drawings were published in the magazine at 1:50 scale.

 • The tail-plane is drawn about 4″ lower than it’s actual location